hpc-maths/scopi/readme.md

   We first specify the dimension of our simulation: here is a 2D problem.
 Then we create two particles represented by spheres.
 The first argument is the center and the second one is the radius.

-  SCoPI has other shapes such as superellipsoid, plan, segment and other shapes which are combinations of these.
+  SCoPI has other shapes such as superellipsoid, plane, segment and other shapes which are combinations of these.

 - Create the container with all the particles